myobie/htmldiff/README.md

 diff = HTMLDiff.diff(old_text, new_text, tokenizer: MyCustomTokenizer)
 ```

-### Tweaking Diff Sensitivity
+### Tweaking Diff Chunkiness vs. Choppiness

-The `:merge_threshold` option allows you to control the sensitivity of
+The `:merge_threshold` option allows you to control how diff segments are joined together
-how non-changed tokens are merged into diff changes.
-This is best illustrated
+with unchanged words in the middle.
+A higher `:merge_threshold` value will produce "chunkier"
+diffs, because more words will be grouped together into each insertion or deletion group.
+Conversely, a low `:merge_threshold` value will produce "choppier" diffs.
+This is best
-by an example:
+illustrated by an example:

 ```ruby
 old_text = "The quick fox jumped over the dog."